 Death is an emotive topic.
 It frightens and saddens us, despite our best attempts to domesticate it through rituals, beliefs and theologies of salvation and the afterlife.
 In the Early Modern period, death was prevalent and religious rituals and ideas had evolved over centuries to cope with that.
 Even though Reformed communities changed a lot of these ideas, they still wanted to understand and prepare for death, to remember their loved ones, and to be remembered in turn.
 I argued in my dissertation that the Reformation could not change this, and that the reality of Reform adapted to meet these needs by reverting to established forms of ritual and remembrance surrounding death, rather than shape the people to meet the theology.

-At the time of posting, Rebecca Eveleigh is a final-year BAHons student in History & German.
-This post describes the work she carried out for her History dissertation.
-After graduation, Rebecca intends to pursue an MA in Translation
+At the time of posting, Rob Eveleigh is a final-year BAHons student in History & German.
+This post describes the work they carried out for their History dissertation.
+After graduation, Rob intends to pursue an MA in Translation.